Limber honeysuckle is a woody, loosely twining vine that sprawls or climbs on nearby vegetation.

 Blooms April–June.

-Fruits berries, orangish-red to red.
+Fruits are orangish-red to red berries.

 Vine length: to 13 feet.